MFSM || glossary

 A handle is a pointer to a node in a pulse.
 Handles can be organized in composition hierarchies isomorphic to filter and node structures.
 A handle or composition hierarchy of handles is formed as the result of the filtering of a pulse's structure.

 A module is a set of cells and nodes which together implement a given functionality (or by extension a set of related functionalities).
-One or several related functional modules can be grouped into a library or a toolkit.

 Nodes are atomic data units.
 Data nodes in pulse structures are instances of a node type and have a unique name.
 The nodes constitute an extensible set of atomic data units that implement or encapsulate specific data structures.